Sample-optimal single-copy quantum state tomography with shallow-depth measurements: SHADOW CHANNEL

 With \eqref{eqn:unbiased}, an unbiased estimator of the arbitrary observable $O$ is as follows:

-By definition, the shadow channel and its inverse depends on which unitary ensemble ${\cal E}$ we use.
-Therefore, adequatly choosing unitary ensemble for owns on purpose is important.
-For examples, if we want to estimate low-weight observables $\{O\}$, then employing ${\cal E}=\text{Cl}(1)^{\otimes n/k}$, where Cl($m$) denotes the $m$-qubit Clifford group, is an appropriate choice.
-On the other hands, in case where the bounded trace norm observable $O$ is of interest (e.g. $O=\ket{\psi}\!\bra{\psi})$, ${\cal E}=\text{Cl}(n)$ is an appropriate choice.
+The shadow channel and its inverse depend on the choice of the unitary ensemble \(\mathcal E\).
+Thus, the ensemble should be chosen according to the observables or reconstruction task of interest.
+For example, if the goal is to estimate low-weight observables, then a local Clifford ensemble such as \(\mathcal E=\mathrm{Cl}(1)^{\otimes n}\) is often appropriate.
+On the other hand, if one is interested in observables with bounded trace norm, such as \(O=\ket{\psi}\!\bra{\psi}\), then the global Clifford ensemble \(\mathcal E=\mathrm{Cl}(n)\) is a natural choice.

 In the main text, we assume that our unitary ensemble consists solely of Clifford gates.
 Under this assumption, the following two properties hold: